MicrosoftDocs/edge-developer/microsoft-edge/web-platform/site-impacting-changes.md

 The web platform is a collection of technologies used for building webpages, including HTML, CSS, JavaScript, and many other open standards.
 The web platform constantly evolves to improve the user experience, security, and privacy.
 In some cases, these changes may affect the functionality of existing webpages.

 For functionality and compatibility reasons, Microsoft Edge adopts nearly all of the Chromium project's changes to the web platform.
-Microsoft retains full control of the Microsoft Edge browser and may defer or reject changes.
-Then, the Microsoft Edge team decides if the change benefits browser users.
+However, Microsoft retains full control of the Microsoft Edge browser and may defer or reject changes.
+ The Microsoft Edge team decides if the change benefits browser users.

 For information about upcoming Chromium project web platform changes, see [Chrome Platform Status Release timeline](https://chromestatus.com/roadmap).